m4ktub/m4ktub.ws/source/_posts/2016-01-29-pony-actor-model.md

 serve the amount of users you have and the ability to scale up or down those resources can be obtained as a service.
 The IaaS services like [AWS], [Google Cloud], or [Azure] allow you, in the very minimum to react from 1 user to a million in a day.
-Some of them even allow to dynamically scale scale based on a schedule (prediction) or metrics (reaction).
+Some of them even allow to dynamically scale based on a schedule (prediction) or metrics (reaction).

 {% asset_img sstrats.png Scaling strategies %}